richadd79/ETL-Data-Modeling-with-PostgresSQL/README.md

 `Python` as the main programming language used to analyse and also write the etl pipeline.

-`SQL` as the main query lanhuage to run queries against the Sparkify Database.
+`SQL` as the main query language to run queries against the Sparkify Database.

 `Jupyter Notebook` used as the initial enviroment to read, analyse and write out logic of the etl.